trevorwslee/MicroPython-DumbDisplay/README.md

 # DumbDisplay MicroPython Library  #

-DumbDisplay MicroPython Library is a port of the Arduino DumbDisplay library (https://github.com/trevorwslee/Arduino-DumbDisplay) for the DumbDisplay Android app -- https://play.google.com/store/apps/details?id=nobody.trevorlee.dumbdisplay
+DumbDisplay MicroPython Library is a port of the Arduino DumbDisplay Library (https://github.com/trevorwslee/Arduino-DumbDisplay) for the DumbDisplay Android app -- https://play.google.com/store/apps/details?id=nobody.trevorlee.dumbdisplay

-For a video introduction to it, please want to watch the YouTube video ** Introducing DumbDisplay MicroPython Library -- with ESP32, Raspberry Pi Pico, and Raspberry Pi Zero ** -- https://www.youtube.com/watch?v=KVU26FyXs5M
+For a video introduction, please watch the YouTube video: Introducing DumbDisplay MicroPython Library -- with ESP32, Raspberry Pi Pico, and Raspberry Pi Zero -- https://www.youtube.com/watch?v=KVU26FyXs5M

 Although the porting is not complete, nevertheless, a large portion of DumbDisplay functionalities have been ported.
 Hopefully, this should already be helpful for friends that develop programs for micro-controller boards in Micro-Python.